Npm left-pad incident: Reactions

 npm changed its policy on the removal of published packages to prevent deletion if more than 24 hours have elapsed since its release date and at least one other project requires it as a dependency.
 On behalf of npm, community manager Ashley Williams apologized for the disruption caused by the incident, stating that the platform "[failed] to protect the community".
 Kik Interactive also apologized for the incident, with the company's head of messaging Mike Roberts publishing the email chain with Koçulu on Medium and characterizing his interaction as a "polite request".
 Roberts wrote that they had initially reached out to Koçulu because they wished to publish an open-source package on npm with the name Koçulu was using.
 Koçulu stated that he was sorry for disrupting others' work, but he believed he did it "for the benefit of the community in[sic] long term".

 The incident drew varied reactions from users on Twitter, GitHub, Reddit, and Hacker News, with many claiming that it briefly "broke the Internet".
 Many commented on the "move fast and break things" culture of JavaScript development, the unpredictable nature of open-source software, and a perceived over-reliance on modular programming.
 Users also expressed disappointment regarding npm's decision to forcefully transfer Koçulu's package to Kik Interactive over a legal threat.

 Impact

 The incident showed how the disruption of an npm package could lead to a supply chain attack.
 In addition to the widely publicized left-pad incident, a number of individuals had immediately hijacked Koçulu's other packages with unknown code after they were removed. npm released a new policy to prevent malicious takeovers in similar disputes, but the left-pad incident is still cited as an example of over-reliance on external contributors leading to an increased attack surface for software products.
-Koçulu's intentional self-sabotage of left-pad to highlight a social issue has also been described as a precursor to incidences of protestware being published on platforms like npm.
+Koçulu's intentional self-sabotage of left-pad has also been described as a precursor to incidences of protestware being published on platforms like npm.

-In 2024, Koçulu said he left his job several months after the incident; spent a year traveling in Morocco, Jordan, Turkey, and Indonesia; and now focuses less on programming than business.